Protecting Your Home with Title Insurance

 The title insurance company performs an extensive search on the title history of the property.
-The title insurance company can usually find any title problems that may arise and have these problems cleared-up prior to closing.
+Through its research, the title insurance company can usually find any title problems and have these problems cleared-up prior to closing.

-Real Estate law is extraordinarily complex.
-Title companies make sure that all the T's are crossed and all the I's are dotted so you don't end up with a clouded title and legal problems.
-Your title insurance owner's policy will describe the property and outline the limitations on your ownership.
-It will also set forth the title insurance company's responsibilities should any claim covered by the policy terms arise.
-Title insurance usually covers:
+Because Real Estate Law is so complicated, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem selling your property.
+Your owner's policy will describe the property and outline any recorded limitations on your ownership.
+It will also cover what the title insurance company is responsible for.
+Title insurance covers the following:

 - Defective title — "Defective title" covers any number of problems with the title to your home.
 It can even include a "contested title".
-Other examples of title defects include problems with legal access to the property, easements that make the property less usable, unusable, or unsaleable.
-Many other complicated problems define "Defective title."
+Defects are rare, but they can be very difficult, making the property inaccessible, unbuildable, or unsaleable.
+Any number of other complicated problems define "Defective title."
 The title insurance policy will protect you from these errors if the title company misses them.

 Got a Question?